ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/handling_time_in_metview.rst

 Visualise your macro result again and confirm that you now have precipitation only for the 3-hour periods, which does not accumulate with each frame.

 Note that the meta-data for each field is taken from the first field in each subtraction; "step9 minus step6" returns a field with meta-data from step9, so be aware of this.
-Macro has `functions <https://confluence.ecmwf.int/display/METV/Fieldset+Functions>`_ for setting GRIB meta-data if you need to change it in order to correctly describe the new data.
+Macro has :ref:`functions <macro_fieldset_fn>` for setting GRIB meta-data if you need to change it in order to correctly describe the new data.

 Dates in Macro
 **************

-Macro has specific `date-handling abilities <https://confluence.ecmwf.int/display/METV/Date+Functions>`_.
+Macro has specific :ref:`date-handling abilities <macro_date_fn>`.
 Dates are a built-in data type which in fact describe both a date and a time.

 Defining dates
 ==============